StatCan/aaw-argocd-manifests/monitoring-system/elastic/README.md

 </match>
  ```

 The way this config works is all logs are matched and they are sent to the 'default' plugin.
-The 'default' plugin is defined int he fluentd-config in the fluentd-system and in our case, sends the data to elasticsearch.
+The 'default' plugin is defined in the fluentd-config in the fluentd-system and in our case, sends the data to elasticsearch.

 # Administrative tasks